jestann/jestann.github.io/_portfolio/4-chateau.md

 img-alt: chateau is a chat app on AngularJS and Firebase
 title: Chateau
 subtitle: Chat app on AngularJS and Firebase
-description: A multi-channel chat app inspired by a mashup of medieval greys and Slack.
+description: A chat app inspired by a mashup of medieval greys and Slack.
 project-date: February 2017
 framework: AngularJS, Firebase
 repository: chateau